 The Use of Force Review Board (UOFRB) was memorialized in Policy 302.
 It is being incorporated into the SPD Policy Manual with many other new and revised policies.
 The policy was sent out to officers along with a Training Bulletin on December 14, 2015.
 Roll call trainings and additional training at in-service will be provided.
+UOFRB meetings have been scheduled.
 Status: Complete.